12 Most Affectionate Cat Breeds

 Talk about a head-turner!
 The Russian Blue’s plush silvery blue coat and piercing greens eyes are positively gorgeous.
 And though it seems to emit a “look but don’t touch” vibe, Keiger says not to let its aloofness toward strangers fool you.
 The Russian Blue is acutely perceptive and knows if someone is a friend or foe.
 “Once a Russian Blue considers you a friend, you’ll never have an empty lap again,” she says.
 “They bond completely with their owners.”
 Here’s how you’ll really know if your cat trusts you.

 The Devon Rex will never be described as being distant or cold.
 In fact, its profile would be peppered with adjectives like affectionate, fun-loving, playful, lighthearted, spirited, and prankish.
 Devons are interested in everything and everyone is their sphere, and they’re happy to be your sidekick all day, every day.
 They’re just as eager to play games with you as they are to be your permanent body hugger.
 “They love their owners and really wish to be with them all the time—as in all the time,” says Keiger.
-Devons aren’t the only friendly breed on the block.
+Devons aren’t cuddly cats on the block.
 Check out the cat breeds known for being super chummy.